Viewed 5221 times

 • Soup and sauces, from French classics like buerre and roux, where equal quantities of butter and flour are cooked together before the addition of spice flavoured milk to make white sauce.
 With butter and egg yolk, the classic Hollandaise and Béarnaise sauce are born.

 • Breadbaskets filled with bread rolls and breadsticks with little bowls of plain and flavoured butter.

 • Pure ghee, which is nothing but clarified butter is obtained when butter is heated and the moisture content evaporates.
 It has a higher keeping quality and is the common cooking medium preferred by households in India, especially during festival times.

 • When making jam or preserves, apply a cube of butter after cooking to prevent foaming, skin and scum formation on the surface, while giving the product a buttery sheen.

 How to store

 • Since it has a tendency of absorbing odours easily, it is recommended to be stored well wrapped and away from strong flavoured foods.

-Keep away from sunlight as it tends to go rancid faster.
+• Keep away from sunlight as it tends to go rancid faster.

 • Butter is by nature a very rich, natural food with high energy value (750 calories per 100gms).